nicole-gathany/accountability-tj-platform/README.md

 The approach of this platform is using an approach by The Chrysalis Collective which was found in The Revolution Starts at Home.
 The book says that "The Chrysalis Collective was formed when a friend and member of the community experienced rape by another local activist."

-The accountability and healing approach from The Chrysalis Collective involves 8 steps.
+## The accountability and healing approach from The Chrysalis Collective involves 8 steps:

 1. Gathering: forming a survivor support team
 2. Explanding: forming an accountability team